Staff

 Melissa Nemec

-Before joining The Gambrell Foundation team, Melissa served as Executive Assistant to Brian Collier during his time as Executive Vice President of Community Programs & Civic Leadership at Foundation For The Carolinas.
-Melissa provided direct support to the Charlotte Mecklenburg Community Foundation, Cole Foundation, Community Foundation of Richmond County, Foundation for a Healthy Carolina, A Way Home Endowment, and Children’s Medical Fund boards and grant programs.
-Melissa also served a critical supporting role in a variety of special projects, including the Arts Infusion Fund, Knight Arts Tech Infusion Fund, and Beyond Open.
+Before joining The Gambrell Foundation, Melissa served as Executive Assistant to the Executive Vice President of Community Programs & Civic Leadership at Foundation For The Carolinas.
+In this capacity, she supported multiple affiliated foundations and grant programs, including the Charlotte Mecklenburg Community Foundation, Cole Foundation, Community Foundation of Richmond County, Foundation for a Healthy Carolina, A Way Home Endowment, and Children’s Medical Fund boards.
+She also contributed to key initiatives, including the Arts Infusion Fund, the Knight Arts Tech Infusion Fund, and Beyond Open.

-Prior to entering the foundation world, Melissa’s career focused on social media marketing, public relations, and influencer marketing, with roles at Social Ape Marketing, Tech Talent South, and PureRED Marketing.
+Prior to entering the world of philanthropy, Melissa worked in social media marketing, public relations, and influencer marketing, with roles at Social Ape Marketing, Tech Talent South, and PureRED Marketing.
 She enjoyed working with clients such as Legion Brewing, Lowe’s, Rich & Bennett (known for the largest St. Patrick’s Day Pub Crawl), WORX, and Northwood Retail.

 Melissa lives in East Charlotte with her husband, two sons, and their pets, Waffles & Goose.
-Melissa’s hobbies include reading (her Goodreads goal for 2026 is 60 books), digging into astrology, keeping up with pop culture, needlepointing, playing Mahjong, and spending time with friends and family.
+Melissa’s hobbies include reading (her Goodreads goal for 2026 is 60 books), astrology, pop culture, needlepoint, Mahjong, and time with friends and family.

 On Melissa’s Desk